decretist/Dissertation/Chapter4/chapter4.md

     more frequently in the first-recension *dicta* than in the second-recension *dicta*.

-[^7]: **Footnote Jockers.
-Renumber footnotes.
-I need to provide examples with numbers that agree with the data for *in* and *non* above.
+[^7]: **Footnote Zipf's law.
+Provide examples with numbers that agree with the data for *in* and *non* above.
 In reality, the word frequencies for the *dicta* do not appear to drop off nearly as sharply as Zipf's law (1/N) would predict.
 I also need to address the issue that as the wordlist extends downward, the mix shifts from disproportionately function words to disproportionately content word.
 16 of the first 20 words are function words usable for analysis (even if I discard *si* for other reasons), but I have to go all the way down to 240 to get somewhere in the neighborhood of 50 suitable function words for analysis.**

 [^8]: For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004